 Listen to, read and watch The Red Line to get the real story behind the headlines.

 Michael is a journalist reporting from countries including Iran, Russia, Belarus and Kyrgyzstan, and works with sources from the White House to the Taliban.
 He also serves on various committees and councils for the Australian Government.

 Joe is an audio producer and editor for a variety of shows from New Commentary to Audio Drama.
 He has extensive experience cutting tape, booking talent, interviewing guests, scoring music and in sound design.

-Perri is an event detection and OSINT Intelligence analyst primarily specialising in Europe, misinformation and geopolitics.
-She holds a Bachelor in International Relations and is completing a Master of Conflict and Security with the United Nations Institute of Training and Research.
+Perri is a researcher and analyst primarily specialising in disinformation, misinformation, OSINT and geopolitics.
+She is currently completing a Master of Conflict and Security with the United Nations Institute of Training and Research.

 Marisa earned a degree in Geography at the University of California and turned her animation hobby into a career.
 She brings her hand-crafted touch to all her projects, and her clients range from Fortune 500s to universities and non-profits.

-Owen is a geopolitics writer and analyst primarily focusing on the Asia-Pacific.
+Owen is a geopolitics writer and analyst primarily focusing on the Indo-Pacific.
 He has worked with people from around the world and published with outlets including the Australian Strategic Policy Institute's The Strategist.